CriDos/CodeStruct/README.md

 # CodeStruct

-CodeStruct is a handy utility that scans a part of your source code files, generates a file structure and its content, and copies it to the clipboard.
-The generated data can be conveniently fed to ChatGPT or any other large language model (LLM) for further work on the source code.
+CodeStruct is a versatile utility that scans a portion of your source code files, generates a file structure along with its content, and copies it to the clipboard.
+The compiled data provides a convenient representation of the project's structure and code, making it easy to share and collaborate in various platforms, such as ChatGPT or other text-based communication tools, without losing the context of the code.

 ## Features